 Essentially it is an extension of word2vec but instead of considering whole words it considers sub-words.
 It treats each word as composed character of n-grams.
 The word vector is made of a sum of this character n-grams.
 It generates better word embeddings for rare words.
 It can construct the vector for a word from its character n-grams even if word does not appear in training corpus

-T-SNE
+T-SNE visualization

-Neural networks for text comparison
+Neural networks used for text comparison

-Blabl uvodnz text
+For comparing similarity of two documents there were chosen two approaches:

+MaLSTM

+Doc2vec

+Because of MaLSTM requires a pre-trained word embedding, data from OPTIMED were used for this purpose.
+Embeddings were created using Word2Vec and FastText.
+In both cases the skip-gram and CBOW architectures were applied and all of the methods were compared by visualizing the most similar word of a concrete word.
+The following figures shows the result of a word “sval”.

-One of that is able to capture similarity between text documents and quantify it is by Siamese adaptation of the Long Short-Term Memory.
+One of models that is able to capture similarity between text documents and quantify it is by Siamese adaptation of the Long Short-Term Memory.
 That means there are two identically weighted LSTM neural network.
+Siamese networks perform well on similarity tasks and they are used in sentence similarity, recognizing signature or … .
+The LSTM is used for accepting variable-length inputs, which is documents, they do not have a problem of vanishing gradient, and they are able to learn long range dependencies thanks to its memory cell unit.
+This helps to capture semantic differences during training.

+Two documents are encoded into two word-vector by pre-trained word2vec model, in this case it was trained on data from OPTIMED.
+Each document, represented as a sequence of word-vectors) is passed into the LSTM layer, where the output of this layer are two vectors that contain all information from documents.
+The similarity of vectors is computed by cosine similarity and it is rescaled into range from 0 to 1, where 0 indicates that documents are completely different and 1 means that documents are identical regarding to semantic.

 Technologies